 According to the Samudra manthan, Haridwar along with Ujjain, Nashik and Prayag (Allahabad) is one of four sites which received the drops of Amrit, the elixir of immortality, from the pitcher carried by the celestial bird Garuda.

-Kumbh Mela is celebrated at these places after every 3 years rotated over these 4 destinations.
-Maha Kumbh Mela will be held in Haridwar in 2021.
+Maha Kumbh Mela is celebrated at these places after every 3 years rotated over these 4 destinations.

 During the Kumbha Mela, millions of pilgrims, devotees, and tourists from India and abroad congregate in Haridwar to perform ritualistic bathing in the river Ganges to wash away their sins to attain Moksha.

 Brahma Kund is believed to be the spot where the Amrit fell.
 It located at Har Ki Pauri which means the footsteps of the Lord, and is considered to be the most sacred ghat of Haridwar.
 It is believed that Prince Bhagirath served self-punishment here to rescue the souls of his ancestors who had died due to the curse of Kapil Muni.
 When his prayers were answered then the Ganga flowed from the locks of Lord Shiva and revived the sons of King Sagara.

 Therefore, according to the Hindus, the salvation of the ancestors can be attained by standing on the holy waters at Har-ki-pauri.

 At twilight, the evening aarti is performed.
 The reflection of the floating golden diyas in the river creates an enchanting view of the ghat to the visitors.

 There are many temples in the vicinity.
 The Chandi Devi temple built by Suchat Singh is located on the top of a Neel Parvat on the banks of river Ganga.